deshartman/AgentPay/README.md

 2. Configure a SIP Domain and registered users as required and update SIP_DOMAIN.

-3. Deploy the Server side with "twilio serverless:deploy" and update the client .env with the CALL_HANDLER_URL Functions domain.
+3. Deploy the Server side with "twilio serverless:deploy" and update the client .env with the FUNCTIONS_URL Functions domain.

 4. Update VUE_APP_MERCHANT_SERVER_URL with the required local merchant node server url; e.g., http://localhost:4000